viam-labs/viamcodelabs/site/viamguides/src/scuttle-base/scuttle-base.md

 1. From the **Configure** tab in the Viam app, click on the **+** icon in the left-hand menu, select **Component**, and search for "webcam":
 ![component search for webcam](assets/camera-component.png)
-1. Select the camera / `webcame` module and provide a memorable name, like "webcam".
+1. Select the camera / `webcam` module and provide a memorable name, like "webcam".
 Click **Create**.
 1. A component card will appear on the right-hand side.
 In the **Attributes** field for `video_path`, enter "/dev/video0".
 ![camera component card](assets/camera-component-config.png)